-Or: Come to fly with us for a Heli picnic in Paradise, perfect for any celebration, anniversary or proposal!
-We fly over beautiful clear lakes, native beech forest, historic gold mining remains braided rivers and remote high country farms/ranches.
+Or: Come fly with us for a Heli picnic in Paradise, perfect for any celebration, anniversary or proposal!
+We fly over beautiful clear lakes, native beech forest, historic gold mining remains, braided rivers and remote high country farms/ranches.
 Enjoy a picnic in a private location and breathe in the fresh clean mountain air.

 Accommodation: Queenstown or Wanaka